KekwEzmo/EVA/EVA/EVA-Dash/README.md

-# Overview of the Dashboard template
+# Overview of EVA-Dash

-This template showcases an app that embeds a canvas containing multiple cards that provide an overview of content in Microsoft Teams.
-Start with this template you can:

-- Use widgets to display content from apps and services within your dashboard tab.
-- Integrate your app with Graph API to visualize details about the implementation of the selected data.
-- Create customizable dashboards that allow your business to set specific goals that help you track the information you need to view in multiple areas and across departments
+This project aims to create a Ticketing System within MS Teams using Azure Services for implementations in different Business Cases.

-## Get started with the Dashboard template
+## Get started with EVA-Dash

 > **Prerequisites**
 > To run the dashboard template in your local dev machine, you will need: